MallonsoFrey/MallonsoFrey/README.md

-# MallonsoFrey.github.io
+# Hello there👋

-Hello, I'm a frontend developer!
+I'm a beginner frontend developer passonate about IT and everything included!

+📚 Currently working on React and TypeScript
+💬 Always up to create a new project, feel free to contact!
+💻 Technologies: JS, HTML/CSS, Vite, React, TypeScript etc.